haagahelia/devops-course/docs/deployment/deployment.md

 :::note
 In the previous example, deployment is triggered for both pushes and pull requests.
 However, we only want to deploy when code is pushed directly to the `main` branch.
 To achieve this, you can use the `if` condition to ensure deployment runs only on pushes to `main`.

-We also use `needs` to specify that the `deploy` job should only run after the `ci` job has completed successfully.
+We can use `needs` to specify that the `deploy` job should only run after the `ci` job has completed successfully.
 This ensures that deployment only happens if all previous steps—such as linting, building, and testing—have passed.
 :::

 ```yaml